-A resident of Miami, Fereshteh has served as a member of the Prison and Neighborhood Arts project, a Certified Interpretive Guide with the National Association for Interpretation, and a volunteer with Openlands’ TreeKeeper program.
+A resident of Miami, Fereshteh has served as a member of the Prison and Neighborhood Arts project in Chicago, a Certified Interpretive Guide with the National Association for Interpretation, and a volunteer with Openlands’ TreeKeeper program.
 Fereshteh has trained with the Association of Forest and Nature Therapy Guides and is currently doing her practicum to complete her certification.
 She studied at Oberlin College and Carnegie Mellon University, where she received an MFA in Interdisciplinary Art.
 She also holds a certificate in Environmental Urban Design from Archeworks in Chicago.
-Fereshteh lives in Chicago and teaches in the Media Studies program at North Central College in Naperville, IL.

 Contact Fereshteh at ftoosi-at-gmail.com